Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 </li>
 <h3><li>Pull from the repository</h3>

-When content on the remote repo (the one hosted on Github) changes, you’ll need to update the copy on your computer or on the AWS.
+When we change content on the remote repo (the one hosted on Github), you’ll need to update your copy on the AWS.
 To do this, make sure you’re somewhere in the repo (`cd` into `srworkshop/`) and type `git pull`.
 If nothing has changed, it will tell you you’re up to date.
 If something has changed, it’ll let you know what has.

 ![Git pull](md_images/git_pull.png)